kynetx/Fuse-app/README.md

 about it on the Apple Developer Documentation.

 ## Development process
-Simply navigate to the `www/` directory and run `cordova server`.
+Simply navigate to the `www/` directory and run `cordova serve`.
 This will serve the web application on `localhost:8000`.
 You can develop as you would on any other web application.